 In order to sell online effectively, there are a number of important planning points that will make a difference in the success or failure of your project.
-These same rules apply whether a business is a brand new start-up or a well-established multi-national organisation seeking to leverage additional revenue through online sales.
+These same rules apply whether a business is a brand new start-up or a well-established multi-national organization seeking to leverage additional revenue through online sales.

-Even if the organisation has a pedigree of success in one or more existing sales channels, the key to ensuring the successful delivery of an eCommerce strategy is a solid foundation of process planning involving all Key Stakeholders.
+Even if the organization has a pedigree of success in one or more existing sales channels, the key to ensuring the successful delivery of an eCommerce strategy is a solid foundation of process planning involving all Key Stakeholders.

 At the start of any project, the scope must be defined and you need to work out what the project is expected to deliver.
-It is very common for projects to begin to shift at this stage in favour of recommendations or features relating to a specific technology such as a specific software tool or an online service.
+It is very common for projects to begin to shift at this stage in favor of recommendations or features relating to a specific technology such as a specific software tool or an online service.

 Don’t shift from your plan.
 If a technology decision causes your team to waver from the project plan at an early stage, then it’s time to take a few steps back and assess what is of KEY importance.

 Remember that the goal of almost all eCommerce deployments is to use the ubiquitous availability of the internet as an easily accessed marketplace to SELL goods or services– whether it is to consumers, businesses, charities, or not-for-profit organizations.